onflow/fcl-js/packages/fcl-core/src/wallet-provider-spec/draft.md

   hks and code work together to enable FCL to discover how to configure itself for the Current User.
-If these are both supplied an http get request will be made to the hks url with the code as a query paramater.
+If these are both supplied an http get request will be made to the hks url with the code as a query parameter.
   It should return an array of services.
 These services will be chosen over those returned directly in the handshake